RedHatNordicsSA/linux4win/content/assign4.md

 ansible all -m shell -a 'yum check-update' -u rhel --ask-pass --become-user rhel
 ```

 This command list all available updates for any system.
-Now most likely you do not get any updates since we have already done the patching using the cockpit web-ui.
+Now most likely you do not get any updates since we have already done the patching using the web-ui.
 But if there where any all you needed to do was run this command.
 ```
 ansible all -m shell -a 'yum update -y' -u rhel --ask-pass --become-user rhel
 ```